Mmat97/TopCityEntertainment/README.md

 # MajorCityEntertainment
-MajorCitySports is a web-scraping application for obtaining datasets on different entertainment to see what makes a major city unique
+MajorCitySports is a web-scraping application devoted for Topos.ai for obtaining datasets on different entertainment to see what makes a major city unique

 ## Description
 MajorCityEntertainment makes use of more than one wikipedia page to go past basic city